Sthuthi11/Cluster-Resource-Manager/Notes.md

 2. cd ClusterResourceManager
 3. make clean
-&nbsp;	Cleans existing build and log directories.
+   Cleans existing build and log directories.
 4. make
-&nbsp;	This will create the build directory and the executables (cluster\_manager, node\_agent, task\_client) inside it.
+   This will create the build directory and the executables (cluster\_manager, node\_agent, task\_client) inside it.
 It will also create the logs directory.
 5. ./build/cluster\_manager
-6. Open multiple new terminal windows for each node agent(Ex:3 nodes)
+6. Open multiple new terminal windows for each node agent (Ex:3 nodes)

 *Terminals 2,3,4 respectively:*

 7. cd ClusterResourceManager
 8. ./build/node\_agent node1 127.0.0.1 8080 9001
-&nbsp;  ./build/node\_agent node2 127.0.0.1 8080 9002
+   ./build/node\_agent node2 127.0.0.1 8080 9002
-&nbsp;  ./build/node\_agent node3 127.0.0.1 8080 9003
+   ./build/node\_agent node3 127.0.0.1 8080 9003
 (Each node will also log to its own file)

 *Terminal 5:*

 9. ./build/task\_client 127.0.0.1 8080 10
-&nbsp;	This will submit 10 tasks.
+   This will submit 10 tasks.
 It will also schedule, and assign it to nodes.

 10. To Demonstrate Failover:
-&nbsp;	- Go to one of the Node Agent terminals (e.g., node2) and press Ctrl+C to terminate the process.
+    - Go to one of the Node Agent terminals (e.g., node2) and press Ctrl+C to terminate the process.

-&nbsp;	- In the Manager Terminal, after a few seconds the manager will detect that node2 is unresponsive and mark it as DOWN and will re-queue any tasks that were running on node2 and 	  attempt to re-assign them to other available nodes (node1, node3).
+    - In the Manager Terminal, after a few seconds the manager will detect that node2 is unresponsive and mark it as DOWN and will re-queue any tasks that were running on node2 and 	  attempt to re-assign them to other available nodes (node1, node3).

 12. Cleanup:
-&nbsp;	- Press Ctrl+C in all terminals.
+    - Press Ctrl+C in all terminals.

-&nbsp;	- Run make clean to remove builds and logs
+    - Run make clean to remove builds and logs